Andrearium/Missing-Semester-Exercise-2/README.md

 ![Game1](./img/08.png)
 ![Game1](./img/09.png)
 Too bad, but a bad evaluation was a bad idea anyway. <br>
-After the game you will be redirected to the evaluation page again.
 ![Game1](./img/10.png)
 You're not giving up, all right, let's try again:
 ![Game1](./img/11.png)